-The forms and information on the process of evaluating fieldwork sites are sent electronically after a request has been made and can be found here: http://ssw.umich.edu/programs/msw/ofi/resources-fieldInstructors.html
+The forms and information on the process of evaluating fieldwork sites are sent electronically after a request has been made to ssw.ofi@umich.edu.

 Section 3.04 Fieldwork Site Approval Process

 Approval of fieldwork sites is accomplished in several ways.
 Due to the relationship between the field faculty and fieldwork site during the placement phase and the placement monitoring phase, evaluation of the quality of field instruction is possible in an ongoing fashion.
 Because field faculty are monitoring all aspects of students' placements, they are able to quickly identify problems, develop solutions in conjunction with the fieldwork site, and monitor the implementation and subsequent success (or failure) of the plan.
 Students also provide individual feedback regarding their experiences through one-to-one contact (in person, telephone, or electronic) with their assigned field faculty.
 Because field faculty also teach the Foundation Field Seminar, students have an additional opportunity to dialogue with their seminar instructor regarding their field experience.
 Students are also requested to complete a formal evaluation of their field experience on an annual basis which helps to identify overall trends regarding the opportunities they received and the quality of the supervision among other things.
 These trends influence the training agenda for field instructors and assist the Office of Field Instruction when identifying new fieldwork sites.